jesuslpm/PersistentHashing/README.md

   * Fixed key size and fixed value size.
   * Fixed key size and variable value size.
   * Variable key size and variable value size.
-  * Fixed capacity.
+  * Fixed capacity (static hash table).
-  * Variable capacity.
+  * Variable capacity (dynamic hash table).
-  * Single threaded.
+  * Thread safe.
-  * Concurrent.
+  * Thread unsafe.

-The plan is starting with a single threaded persistent hash table using Robin Hood Hashing with fixed capacity, key size and value size, and end with a concurrent persistent hash table with variable capacity and sizes.
+The plan is starting with a thread unsafe persistent hash table using Robin Hood Hashing with fixed capacity, key size and value size, and end with a concurrent persistent hash table with variable capacity and sizes.

 It's not planned to make them crash proof.

-# FixedSizeHashTable<TKey, TValue>
+# StaticFixedSizeHashTable<TKey, TValue>

 This is the most basic persistent hash table.
 It uses Robin Hood Hashing.
 It's capacity, key size and value size are fixed.
 `TKey` and `TValue` are value types, they must not be reference types and must not contain any reference type members at any level of nesting.